mirror of

 ### SHA

-SHA stands for Security Hashing Algorithm and its probably best known as the hashing algorithm used in most SSL/TLS cipher suites.
+SHA stands for Security Hashing Algorithm and it’s probably best known as the hashing algorithm used in most SSL/TLS cipher suites.
 A cipher suite is a collection of ciphers and algorithms that are used for SSL/TLS connections.
 SHA handles the hashing aspects.
 SHA-1, as we mentioned earlier, is now deprecated.
 SHA-2 is now mandatory.
 SHA-2 is sometimes known has SHA-256, though variants with longer bit lengths are also available.

-SHA stands for Security Hashing Algorithm and its probably best known as the hashing algorithm used in most SSL/TLS cipher suites.
+SHA stands for Security Hashing Algorithm and it’s probably best known as the hashing algorithm used in most SSL/TLS cipher suites.
 A cipher suite is a collection of ciphers and algorithms that are used for SSL/TLS connections.
 SHA handles the hashing aspects.
 SHA-1, as we mentioned earlier, is now deprecated.
 SHA-2 is now mandatory.
 SHA-2 is sometimes known as SHA-256, though variants with longer bit lengths are also available.

 ### SHA256